AaltoSciComp/scicomp-docs/scicomp/new-group-leaders.rst

 - Or on the other end, are you co-developing the same project?
 - Are you a team, or a bunch of independent contractors?

+.. admonition:: Suggestions

-Suggestion: don't be too results oriented in your group activities.
+   Don't be too results oriented in your group activities.
    Make sure you value the process with both your time and mental energy.